Alligator/talkbox/README.md

 ### interval commands
 You can also create interval commands, which are run by talkbox on a timer.
 These get passed the discord client object.

-*Note that this is currently broken, oops, will be fixed soon!*

 ```js
 function heartbeat(client) {
   const owner = client.users.get('1234');